Linear Barcode ActiveX Control & DLL

 End Sub

-3. Copy to the Clipboard - The following method sends the barcode image graphic directly to clipboard:
+3. Copy To Clipboard: This method sends the barcode image graphic directly to clipboard:

 Private Sub CopyToClipboard_Click()